 Rather than relying on Fused Deposition Modelling, the Zcorp Z450 is based on a patented additive manufacturing technology known as 3DP, ZPrinting, or ColorJet Printing depending on who you ask.

 When the shape has been etched into the powder, the print bed lowers down ushering in a fresh layer of powder spread thanks to a roller for the process to repeat itself.
-Add up all these layers, dust off any excess powder, and you get a full-color 3D model.
+Add up all these layers, dust off any extra powder, and you get a full-color 3D model.
 The results can include graded color fades, intricate patterns, and near lifelike color renditions.

 The innards of the printer are divided into two chambers one for building and one for fine-powder removal.
 Nearing the end of the build process the first chamber runs a cursory powder removal cycle that removes the bulk of the excess powder.
 When the model is dry, it is moved to the second chamber where a stronger, deeper removal process cleans off any remaining powder.